 As the population ages and life expectancy increases, the requirement for long-term care will continue to grow at a rapid rate.
-According to the Centers for Disease Control and Prevention (CDC 2021), as of 2016, about 15,600 nursing homes operated in the United States.
+As of 2014, about 15,600 nursing homes operated in the United States.
 These facilities require significant managerial expertise to prosper in an era of financial constraints, as do other institutional providers.

-Many career opportunities are also available in insurance, health services research, consulting, public health, and even homeland security.
+A multitude of career opportunities is also available in insurance, health services research, consulting, public health, and even homeland security.